The best beaches in Madagascar

 Nosy Be is nice to visit throughout the year, but it's good to consider the following:

-• April, November, and December: During these months, the weather is generally good, although there is a slightly higher chance of rain and thunderstorms.
+- April, November, and December: During these months, the weather is generally good, although there is a slightly higher chance of rain and thunderstorms.

-• May to October: The dry season, spanning from May to October, offers perfect weather conditions.
+- May to October: The dry season, spanning from May to October, offers perfect weather conditions.
 Expect pleasant temperatures and minimal rainfall, making it the busiest and most popular time to visit Nosy Be.

-Great things to do in Nosy Be
+Great things to do when staying at the Nosy Be

 For an unforgettable stay in Nosy Be, consider basing yourself around Andilane Beach, widely acclaimed as the most beautiful beach on the island.
 From here, you can enjoy some wonderful activities:

 1. Watch the sunset at Mont Passot - Mont Passot or Bongo Pisa in Malagasy is a 329-metre-high dormant volcano.
-From the peak, you have a great 360° panoramic view over the Mozambique Channel, some of Nosy Be’s crater lakes, and the smaller islands,Nosy Komba and Nosy Tanikely.
+From the peak, you have a great 360° panoramic view over the Mozambique Channel, some of Nosy Be’s crater lakes, and the smaller islands, Nosy Komba and Nosy Tanikely.

 2. Many tourists visit Nosy Be for the opportunity to spot humpback whales.
 These beautiful creatures can be seen from mid-August until the end of October.
 Turtles and dolphins are frequent year-round visitors.
 Please make sure to book an excursion with a credible organization that respects environmental standards.

 3. Cross the iconic sandbank of Nosy Iranja - Nosy Be is surrounded by several small islands.
 Nosy Iranja is one of the most beautiful islands of Nosy Be's archipelago.
 It lies around 40 km southwest of Nosy Be island.
-It’s actually made up of two Islands, connected by a 1.2 km dreamy white sandbank, which can be crossed at low tide.
+It’s actually made up of two Islands connected by a 1.2 km dreamy white sandbank, which can be crossed at low tide.
 Most trips to Nosy Iranja (and the other islands) depart from Ambatoloaka Bay by motorboat in the early morning.
 While a visit to Nosy Iranja may seem cliché, it truly is an essential part of the Nosy Be experience.
 Snorkelling here is like stepping into an aquarium.
 Your trip to Nosa Iranja includes a scenic 2-hour boat ride, providing opportunities to spot turtles, indulge in snorkelling, and enjoy a delicious BBQ lunch on the island.
 We understand you don't want to leave.
 So why not stay for the night?
 There is a handful of hotels at Nosy Iranja.
 Enjoy the sunset while the crowds travel back to Nosy Be, and have the island to yourself.
 Make sure to put this on your list of things to do in Nosy Be!

 4. While coral near Nosy Be may show signs of damage, Nosy Tanikely Marine Park, just a 30-minute boat ride away, offers excellent snorkelling and diving opportunities.

 6. Always wanted to see lemurs in Madagascar?
-Take a 20-minute boat ride from Ambatoloaka Bay to Nosy Komba.
-Don’t expect to have a wild or authentic experience.
+Take a 20-minute boat ride from Ambatoloaka Bay to the beautiful and forested Nosy Komba.
+Don’t expect to have a wild experience.
 The black lemurs are habituated to human contact and they come close waiting to get fed with bananas.
 We are personally a bigger fan of searching for the wild black lemur in Lokobe National Reserve.
 To get to Lokobe Reserve, go to Ambatozavavy, a small fishing village, located on the southeastern side of Nosy Be.
 From the village, it’s roughly 45 minutes by local pirogue peddling your way through the Mangrove forests until you reach the island.
 Lokobe Park is divided into different circuits, ranging from 1,5-hour walk to a 5-hour trek.
 Make sure to bring insect repellent.
 The island has lots of mosquitoes and they like our ‘vazaha’ skin!

 Best places to stay in Nosy Be